wixtoolset/issues/ISSUE_TEMPLATE.md

 * Describe what you'd like the new feature to do.

 > (There's no need to design it but suggestions are appreciated.)

-## Triage

-Issues are triaged at [online meetings](https://www.firegiant.com/blog/), generally held alternate Tuesdays at 9:30 a.m.
-Pacific time (UTC-7/UTC-8).
-Meeting requests are sent to the [wix-devs](http://wixtoolset.org/documentation/mailinglist/#wix-devs) mailing list.

-## Discussions and support

-Note that discussions are best held on the mailing lists, not in issues.
-Please do not open issues requesting support or debugging help; first start a thread on the [wix-users](http://wixtoolset.org/documentation/mailinglist/#wix-users) mailing list and open an issue if the discussion suggests a bug in the WiX Toolset or that a feature request is appropriate.